Haunted Places in Kerala That You Must Not Visit Alone!

-There is something cold about ruined places and dark nights.
-Something which we entirely ignore in the daylight marks its creepy presence when the moon is high.
 Bonacaud Bungalow is a place you should but you can't avoid in the dark.
 The story is from the colonial times when the place was known for its flawless tea plantation.
 One night the owner's child was murdered notoriously.
 The couple went to London never to return, but they left something behind.
-From that day, the soul of the innocent child wanders around the Bungalow.
+From that day, the soul of the innocent child wanders around the Haunted Place in Kerala.
 People have reported the sounds of glass breaking and a child crying from the wrecked house.

 3. Trichur Forest

 The mounting popularity of camping and trekking has led to more and more travellers making their way through these woods.
-It is one of the best places to sleep under the stars, burn wood and eat marshmallows in Kerala.
-But with the wild amusement comes the high volume dose of dread fear.
 Some courageous people have witnessed the ghost of a 7-year-old boy, sitting alone on an empty spot, looking in the obscurity.
 The natives believe it to be a friendly spirit who causes no harm if not disturbed.
 No one has tried to bother the boy.
-No one knows the repercussions of disturbing the loner soul?
+No one knows the repercussions of disturbing the loner soul.

 4. Sabarimala Temple

-The place could not be labelled as a horror house but supernatural.
-Sabarimala Temple e is devoted to the deity of Sree Ayyappa.
+The place could not be labelled as a horror house but a magnificent supernatural miracle.
+Sabarimala Temple is devoted to the deity of Sree Ayyappa.
 Followers believe that Lord Ayyappa defeated a malicious demon on 14th January in the same place.
 According to the tale, every year on the same day, the demonic figure tries to enter the temple, but Lord Ayyappa defeats it.
 This cycle continues, and the lords get the victory every time, which is marked by a flash in the sky which many people have claimed to witness.

 5. Kariavattom Campus Road

 Taking a midnight walk would not be a great idea here!
 Kariavattom Campus Road has its fair share of horrid encounters.
-People travelling in midnight have reported a shady figure of almost twice the size of any human being walking around.
+People travelling in midnight have reported a shady figure of almost twice the size of any human being walking around this Haunted Place in Kerala.
 It just walks, sometimes ahead and sometimes it follows.
 People have also observed some unearthly activities around Hymavati Pond.
 The pond was named after a girl who committed suicide by drowning herself to death in the same pond.
 It is believed to be one of the most haunted places in Kerala.

 6. The Weeping Ghost